tux-friend/tux-cube/README.md

 - 2 connectors for temperature probes (DS18B20)
 - Voltage and current meter &rarr; INA219
 - Time of flight sensor for measuring distances &rarr; VL53L1X
-- -optional: magnetometer & microphone for sound measurements
+- optional: magnetometer & microphone for sound measurements

 In addition the cube should have:
 - OLED Display for showing current measurement data/sensor